-- (mean) sea level air pressure (referred to as "SLP", converted to [hPa]), - near surface air temperature (referred to as "nSAT", converted to [K]), - 125 total precipitation including liquid and solid precipitation from all types of clouds (referred to as "PR", converted to [mm]).
+- CCCma Canadian Centre for Climate Modelling and Analysis. - (mean) sea level air pressure (referred to as "SLP", converted to hPa); - near-surface air temperature (referred to as "nSAT", converted to K); and - total precipitation including liquid and solid precipitation from all types of clouds (referred to as "PR", converted to mm).

 ERA-I variables t2m, tp and msl (Table 1) are chosen as they are assumed to most accurately represent the GCM and RCM variables.
-As the variables derived from the three data sources are available at different temporal resolutions (three-hourly for tas and psl in RCM, hourly for pr in RCM, daily for psl, pr and tas in GCM, 6-hourly for ERA-I t2m and msl analysis, and 12-hourly for ERA-I tp forecast data), they are all aggregated to daily values first.
+As the variables derived from the three data sources are available at different temporal resolutions (3-hourly for tas and psl in RCM, hourly for pr in RCM, daily for psl, pr and tas in GCM, 6-hourly for ERA-I t2m and msl analysis, and 12-hourly for ERA-I tp forecast data), they are all aggregated to daily values first.

-- In the Appendix, Fig. A1 shows that the CRCM5 tends to underestimate (overestimate) mean winter nSAT mean in the northern (southern) part of the domain, regardless of the driving data (Fig. A1 (a) for ERA-I and (c) for CanESM2), whereas winter PR sums are overestimated in nearly the entire domain with strongest values in the south-eastern part (Fig. A1 (d) and (f)).
-Displaying opposite bias to CRCM5, the CanESM2 overestimates (underestimates) mean winter nSAT in the northern (southern) - 135 part of the domain (Fig. A1 (b)), whereas winter PR sum is underestimated in the eastern half of the domain and overestimated on the western side of the Alps (Fig. A1 (e)).
-As this study will focus on responses of nSAT and PR induced by the NAO (see Section 2.2.4), aside from regions with particularly high PR sum values, it is found that such NAO responses are generally insensitive to these biases.
+In the Appendix, Fig. A1 shows that CRCM5 tends to underestimate (overestimate) mean winter nSAT mean in the northern (southern) part of the domain, regardless of the driving data (Fig. A1a for ERA-I and Fig. A1c for CanESM2), whereas winter PR sums are overestimated in nearly the entire domain, with strongest values in the southeastern part (Fig. A1d and f).
+Displaying the opposite bias of CRCM5, CanESM2 overestimates (underestimates) mean winter nSAT in the northern (southern) part of the domain (Fig. A1b), whereas winter PR sum is underestimated in the eastern half of the domain and overestimated on the western side of the Alps (Fig. A1e).
+As this study will focus on responses of nSAT and PR induced by the NAO (see Sect.
+2.2.4), aside from regions with particularly high PR sum values, it is found that such NAO responses are generally insensitive to these biases.

 Commonly, NAO impact studies focus on seasonally aggregated values of the analyzed variables or extreme events (e.g., Stephenson et al., 2006).
-Yet the NAO, which accounts for variations in the mean zonal atmospheric flow towards Europe, can be assumed to not only influence winter mean values, but also their inter-annual variability.
-So, in addition to analyses of winter mean temperature (nSAT mean) and precipitation sums (PR sum), selected analyses are also performed on winter mean monthly standard deviations of daily mean temperature (nSAT sd) as a measure of temperature variability.
+Yet the NAO, which accounts for variations in the mean zonal atmospheric flow towards Europe, can be assumed to influence not only winter mean values but also their interannual variability.
+So, in addition to analyses of winter mean temperature (nSAT mean) and precipitation sums (PR sum), selected analyses are also performed on winter mean monthly standard deviations of daily mean temperature (nSAT SD) as a measure of temperature variability.